MinaMHenry/TechnicalAssignment/README.md

 2.the default url will be http://localhost:60722/api

-3.You will find folder called postman have all the payloads , please attach this payloads to Postman and test it
+3.You will find folder called "Postman Collection" have all the payloads , please import this Collection to Postman and test it

 4.first run =>  http://localhost:60722/api/Customer/Create to create customer